 - Gain new insight about your company and processes from a fresh perspective

-- Identify areas in need of improvement in your onboarding process
+- Identify areas in need of improvement in your onboarding process or remote onboarding process

 - Let new employees know that you value their feedback